-Tapered vs. Parallel Threads:
+Port Fittings - Tapered vs. Parallel Threads

 |Tapered Male X Tapered Female||Parallel Male X Parallel Female||Tapered Male X Parallel Female|

-|seal via thread wedging||seal via O-ring/bonded seal||seal via thread wedging|
+|Seals via thread wedging||Seals via O-ring/Bonded Seal||Seals via thread wedging|

-|BSPT||BSPP||M-BSPT X F-BSPP (fixed female)|
+|BSPT||BSPP||M-BSPT X F-BSPP (port/fixed female only)|

 |NPT||SAE O-ring Boss|